Egyptian Greeks: Today

-Today the Greek community numbers officially about 5,000 people, with independent estimates ranging to 60,000.
+Today the Greek community numbers officially about 7,000 people.
 Many of Greek origin are now counted as Egyptian, having changed their nationality.
 In Alexandria, apart from the Patriarchate, there is a Patriarchal theology school that opened recently after 480 years being closed.
 Saint Nicholas church in Cairo and several other buildings in Alexandria have been recently renovated by the Greek Government and the Alexander S. Onassis Foundation.
 Saint George's church in Old Cairo is undergoing restoration to end in 2014.
 During the last decade, there has been a new interest from the Egyptian government for a diplomatic rapprochement with Greece and this has positively affected the Greek Diaspora.
 The Diaspora has received official visits of many Greek politicians.
 Economic relationships between Greece and Egypt have expanded.
-As of 2010, Egypt has received major Greek investments in banking, tourism, paper, the oil industry, & many others.
+As of 2010, Egypt has received major Greek investments in banking, tourism, paper, the oil industry, and many others.
 In 2009, a five-year cooperation-memorandum was signed among the NCSR Demokritos Institute in Agia Paraskevi, Athens and the University of Alexandria, regarding Archeometry research and contextual sectors.

+Census

+Number of Greeks according to the Census in Egypt.